 Tides is a superb two-storey house with estuary views, situated in the Cornish coastal town of Padstow.
 The house sleeps seven people and has one king bedroom with additional child bed and en-suite, one king bedroom with Juliette balcony, 2 single rooms and a snug with sofa bed.
 There is a family bathroom and shower room.
 Also in the house is an open plan kitchen and dining area and a sitting area.
 Outside there is a decked area and a garden with seating.
 Off road parking is available on the driveway for two cars.
 With stunning views and everything to hand, Tides is an excellent house for a family or friends holiday.

 Gas central heating, underfloor heating.
 Electric oven and gas hob, microwave, fridge, freezer, washing machine, tumble dryer, dishwasher, Nespresso coffee machine, 3 x Sky TV, DVD, iPod dock, PS3, WiFi.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot, highchair and stairgate available.
 Off road parking for 2 cars on driveway.
 Terrace garden with seating.
 Sorry, no pets and no smoking.
-Shops, pubs and restaurants 5 min walk.
-Harbour 5 min walk.
+Shops, pubs, restaurants and harbour 5 min walk.

 Cornwall is a region full of history, culture and unique identity.
 So unique in fact that Cornwall has its very own language (Kernowek), flag (St Piran's Banner) and national anthem (Trelawney).
 In 2014 the UK government officially recognised the fine people of Cornwall as a national minority group, meaning that Cornish heritage and traditions now join the Irish, Scottish and Welsh as a protected Celtic group.